xilix/OrganicBG/README.md

 An array for the x and y direccion.
 Maxmium random speed in any direccion

 P: [numeric]
-Probability to change the direccion and the speed of the movment as (1-P)
+Probability to change the direccion and the speed of the movment at least once in 1 second

 **randomTeleport**

 It teleports the particle in a random position inside the viewportdd

 P: [numeric]
-Probability to teleport in a random position inside the viewport as (1-P)
+Probability to teleport in a random position inside the viewport at least once in 1 second

 **brownianMovment**